-I still remember the sunlit afternoons in my grandmother’s kitchen, the scent of fresh strawberries in the air, and little me scattering cream cheese chunks into a buttered dish.
-We didn’t call it a Strawberry Cream Cheese Dump Cake then — it was just “the easy cake” we made when we craved something simple and sweet.
+Some recipes come from cravings; others, from memories.
+My strawberry cream cheese dump cake is one of those sweet memories.
+I still remember those sunlit afternoons in my grandmother’s kitchen, the scent of fresh strawberries hanging in the air, and little me scattering cream cheese chunks into a buttered dish.
+We didn’t call it a strawberry cream cheese dump cake then—it was just “the easy cake” we made when we craved something simple and sweet.
+There’s magic in every bite—jammy strawberries, creamy pockets of cheese, and a golden, buttery topping that tastes like a warm hug from the past.

 Strawberry Cream Cheese Dump Cake